jhucompilers/fall2022/assign/assign03.md

 If the left and right sides of an assignment both have a struct type, the assignment is legal as long as the type of both the left and right sides are the same struct type.

+**Function calls**:

+A function call is legal if

+* the name of the called function refers to a function that was previously either declared or defined
+* the number of arguments passed is equal to the function type's number of parameters
+* each argument expression has a type that could be legally assigned to the corresponding parameter (according to the rules for assignment)

+The result of a function call has the type indicated by the function's return value.

 **Literals**: